Fedora Remote Desktop | How to Remotely Access & Control

 Want to remotely access your Fedora Linux computer from any Windows, Mac, iOS, Android, or Chromebook device?
-Try Splashtop remote desktop software for free and see how simple and effective it can be.
+Try Splashtop, the best remote desktop software, and see how simple and effective it can be.

 We all have learned a lot of lessons lately about how critical it can be to access computers remotely.
 Whether we are required to work from home or are on the road, a trip back to the office isn’t always practical or even possible.

 But now, with powerful remote desktop tools from Splashtop, you can remotely access and control all of your Fedora machines from nearly any device, and anywhere you have internet access.

 How to Set Up Splashtop Fedora Remote Desktop and Try it for Free:

 Sign up for your free trial of Splashtop Business Access

 Install the Linux Streamer on the Fedora computers you want to remotely control.

 Install the Splashtop Business App on the device or devices you want to use to remotely access your Linux computer.
 The Splashtop Business App can be installed on Windows, Mac, iPhone, iPad, Android, and Chromebook devices.